iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 - `Variance`: Squared deviations from mean.
 (Actual - Predicted)<sup>2</sup>

 ### **Skewness**
-- Skewness is a measures of how symmetrical the distribution of datapoints in a dataset or a sample.
+- Skewness is a measures of how symmetrical the distribution of data points in a dataset or a samples.

 ### Variables
 - There are two main types of variables in a dataset.